Property management: New Zealand

+Commercial Property Management leasing agents in New Zealand are required to have a real estate agents licence and operate an audited trust bank account.
+Commercial leases are covered by the Property Law Act 1952.
+Residential property management in New Zealand is an unlicensed and unregulated industry.

 United Kingdom

 In the United Kingdom, there is no statutory regulation concerning property management companies.
 Companies that manage rented residential property are often members of the Association of Residential Letting Agents.
 Companies or individual landlords who accept tenancy deposits for "assured shorthold tenancies" (the usual form of residential tenancy) are required by statute to be members of a Tenancy Deposit Scheme.